VandalByte/grub-tweaks/README.md

 ◻️ **Shut down your computer, plug in the USB, start the computer and boot off it.
 Boot-Repair-Disk will now load up and ask whether you want to update.
 It's highly recommended you do this.**

-◻️ **In the Boot Repair window, click the 'Advanced Options' text in the corner.
-Make sure 'Reinstall GRUB' is ticked, then move to the 'GRUB Options' tab and tick the 'Purge GRUB before reinstalling it' option.**
+◻️ **In the Boot Repair window, click the `Advanced Options` text in the corner.
+Make sure `Reinstall GRUB` is ticked ✅, then move to the `GRUB Options` tab and tick ✅ the `Purge GRUB before reinstalling it` option.**

 <img width=50% src="https://raw.githubusercontent.com/vandalsoul/grub-tweaks/main/media/Reinstall.png" />

 ◻️ **Apply your changes, let the tool run, and it should pop up a window with a few terminal commands to run.
-Press 'CTRL + ALT + T' to open a terminal, copy the first command from the window, and paste it in with CTRL + SHIFT + V. Run each command in sequence like this and click continue when you have finished.
+Press `CTRL + ALT + T` to open a terminal, copy the first command from the window, and paste it in with `CTRL + SHIFT + V`.
+Run each command in sequence like this and click continue when you have finished.
 GRUB will now be reinstalled.**

 ◻️ Reboot your system and you will now have a completely default GRUB installation again.